SeedFinding/minecraft_nether_generation_rs/README.md

 You can run this in C, C++, Rust and Python.

-Warning you need rust 1.43.0+ because of the use of f64::MAX and u128::MAX (const_fn was disabled for this crate)
+Warning you need rust 1.40.0+ (due to non exhaustive memchr #45394), const_fn was disabled for this crate.

 First thing: Get rust: https://rustup.rs